cs3org/OCM-API/IETF-RFC.md

 endpoint.
 Example: `"MyCloudStorage"`
 * REQUIRED: resourceTypes (array) - A list of all resource types this server supports in both the Sending Server role and the Receiving Server role, with their access protocols.
-Each item in this list should itself be an object containing the following fields:
+Each item in this list SHOULD itself be an object containing the following fields:
   * name (string) -  A supported resource type (file, calendar, contact, ...).